What History Majors Are Doing Now

 Brandon Harmon (BS, 2004; MAE, 2005).
 I am currently teaching 6th grade at Prairie View Elementary in the Lee’s Summit School District.
 I am currently attending the University of Central Missouri and will graduate with my Ed.
 S. in June 2009.
 I married Laura Blakey, also a Truman graduate, in June 2008.
 She teaches 4th grade in the Belton School District.

-Andrew Holmes (BA, 2002) served in the Peace Corps in Kazakhstan, later received the MBA from University of Chicago.
-He is now Head of Strategy for Financial Institutions Trade Finance at Barclays Corporate, London.
+Andrew Holmes (2002) served in the Peace Corps in Kazakhstan, later received the MBA from University of Chicago (2009).
+He is currently Head of Origination, North America at Demica.

 Elana Jakel (BA, 2002).
 She is working on a Ph.D. in Russian History at the University of Illinois, Urbana-Champaign, and has been given a four-year scholarship.
 In 2007, she was awarded an IREX grant to do an academic year’s dissertation research in Ukraine.